turicas/outputty/README.markdown

 `list`-like and `tuple`-like objects.
 Let's create one and prints it to stdout.

-If do you have this code, like in `examples/1_table.py`:
+If you have this code, like in `examples/1_table.py`:

     from outputty import Table
     my_table = Table(headers=['First Name', 'Last Name', 'Main Language'])